unurgunite/arfi/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/324b4f481b219890ef5a26e3c6fb73fff8929c93.svg "Repobeats analytics image")

+---

+**!
+WARNING !**

+This project supports only PostgreSQL databases.
+In near future, ARFI will support MySQL databases.
+Since SQLite3 does not support functional indexes with custom functions, this project won't support SQLite3 databases in near future.

+---

 ARFI – *ActiveRecord Functional Indexes*

 ARFI gem brings you the ability to create and maintain functional indexes for your ActiveRecord models without